Paul Willemse: South Africa U20

 Willemse was named in the South Africa Under-20 team that won the 2012 IRB Junior World Championship held in South Africa.
 Despite Willemse scoring a try for South Africa in their first match of the tournament, he could not prevent his side losing 23–19 to Ireland.
 He repeated his try-scoring feat in their next match against Italy in a 52–3 victory and he played the entire match as South Africa beat England 28–15 in their final pool match to ensure qualification to the semi-finals.

 Willemse started in both the semi-final against Argentina, a comprehensive 35–3 victory, and the final against New Zealand, where he helped South Africa to a 22–16 victory to ensure they lifted the trophy for the first time.

 France

 In May 2018, Bernard Laporte declared that Willemse could be selected for the French national team due to his three years of residence on French territory as well as his request for a French passport.
 However, he returned on his position in October 2018 saying that he could not be called until he obtained his passport.
 On 30 November 2018, he announced that he had obtained French nationality.
 On 9 January 2019, he was summoned to the French team group to prepare for the 2019 Six Nations.

 Willemse was only a reservist in Jacques Brunel's list to prepare for the 2019 Rugby World Cup in Japan.
 However, he quickly forfeited, and was replaced by Romain Taofifénua.

 International tries

+Retirement

+On 15 September 2025, Willemse announced his retirement on Instagram, citing multiple concussions.